 In the event of a barbecue fire, you should immediately put out the flames with your extinguisher and wear heat-resistant gloves if possible.
 If that’s not available or fails to work, then use extreme caution while standing back from the grill until it cools off enough for handling to avoid injury caused by hot metal parts!
 Failing that, throw on some more cover over the top of your grill.

 What To Do To Save The Unused Charcoal

 One can save the unused charcoal for the next barbecue session.
-Using this pre saved charcoal with new charcoal, you will get incredible results.
-To save the leftover charcoal, do follow the below steps.
+Using this pre saved charcoal with new charcoal not only you will get incredible results but will save money as well.
+So, to save the leftover charcoal, do follow the below steps.

 Wear your safety gloves and prepare your metal Tongs as well.

 Pick up every single piece of charcoal using Tong and put it in a cold water metal bucket.
 Keep the charcoal in the water for almost 60 seconds.